 Is it possible to run Muhimbi workflows in Site Collections that use the Records Center template?

 Unfortunately, for security reasons, Microsoft has disabled the ability to deploy third party workflow components in sites that use this template.
+Use a workflow product such as Microsoft Flow or Azure Logic apps instead.
+Our software integrates with both.

 Can I upgrade an 'on-premise' license to an Online subscription?